Cheap MMJ Cards Online

 Symptoms of Peripheral Neuropathy

-Because the peripheral nervous system runs through the entire body and affects different body functions, the effects of peripheral neuropathy can look different in everyone.
-Therefore, using marijuana for neuropathy can affect each person differently.
-There are generally three types of nerves that fall into this group:
+Because the peripheral nervous system runs through the entire body and affects a lot of different body functions, the effects of peripheral neuropathy can look different in everyone.
+There are generally three types of nerves that fall into this group: sensory nerves (feeling and sense), motor nerves (movement and coordination), and autonomic nerves (body functions such as breathing).

 Signs of peripheral neuropathy include, but are not limited to: